AdriaArray

 AdriaArray - Station map

 Relation of AdA to PACASE and AlpArray.
 Red triangles: permanent broadband stations in the AdriaArray region.
-Green triangles are planned stations.
-Light green triangles indicate AlpArray PACASE and AdriaArray stations.
-Blue triangles: additional broadband stations.
+Dark green triangles are planned stations.
+Light green triangles indicate AlpArray, PACASE and AdriaArray temporary stations.
+Blue triangles: additional permanent broadband stations.

 https://raw.githubusercontent.com/PetrColinSky/AdriaArray/master/AdA/MAPS/14AA%2BAdA%2BPCS.png